onsi/migration-proposal/stories.prolific.md

 If we keep the `/vN` root node then this becomes trivial.
 We simply don't delete the `/vN-1` root node until after the migration.

-L: versioning, diego:ga
+L: versioning, diego:ga, migrations

 ---

 If the Rep repeatedly fails to mark its ActualLRPs as EVACUATING it should fail to drain and the BOSH deploy should abort.

 This is a safety valve.
 It ensures we don't catastrophically lose all the applications if the BBS is unavailable.
-We should be somewhat generous with the retry and perhaps require that all requests fail.
+We should be somewhat generous and retry our evacuation requests repeatedly and perhaps require that all the requests fail or 503.
 The Cell should exit EVACUATING mode if this happens.

-L: versioning, diego:ga
+L: versioning, diego:ga, migrations

 ---